Coisotropic Hofer-Zehnder capacities of convex domains and related results: Introduction

 and hence $4c_{\rm LR}(D, D\cap\mathbb{R}^{n,k})c_{\rm LR}(K, K\cap\mathbb{R}^{n,k})\le \inf_{z_D}({\rm length}_{JK^\circ}(z_D))^2$.\\

-{1.2.3}. {\bf An extension of a theorem by Evgeni Neduv}.\; For a proper and strictly convex Hamiltonian $\mathscr{H}\in C^2(\mathbb{R}^{2n},\mathbb{R}_+)$ such that $\mathscr{H}(0)=0$ and $\mathscr{H}''>0$, (which imply $\mathscr{H}\ge 0$ by Taylor's formula), if $e_0> 0$ is a regular value of $\mathscr{H}$ with $\mathscr{H}^{-1}(e_0)\ne\emptyset$, then for each number $e$ near $e_0$ the set $D(e):=\{\mathscr{H}<e\}$ is a bounded strictly convex domain in $\mathbb{R}^{2n}$ containing $0$ and with $C^2$-boundary $\mathcal{S}(e)=\mathscr{H}^{-1}(e)$.
+{1.2.3}. {\bf An extension of a theorem by Evgeni Neduv}.\; Let $\mathscr{H}\in C^2(\mathbb{R}^{2n},\mathbb{R}_+)$ be a proper and strictly convex Hamiltonian such that $\mathscr{H}(0)=0$ and $\mathscr{H}''>0$ (i.e. $\mathscr{H}'' $ is positive definite at each point), which imply $\mathscr{H}\ge 0$ by Taylor's formula.
+If $e_0> 0$ is a regular value of $\mathscr{H}$ with $\mathscr{H}^{-1}(e_0)\ne\emptyset$, then for each number $e$ near $e_0$ the set $D(e):=\{\mathscr{H}<e\}$ is a bounded strictly convex domain in $\mathbb{R}^{2n}$ containing $0$ and with $C^2$-boundary $\mathcal{S}(e)=\mathscr{H}^{-1}(e)$.
 Based on the representation formula for Hofer-Zehnder capacities of convex domains (\cite[Proposition~4]{HoZe90}), Evgeni Neduv \cite{Ned01} studied the differentiability of the Hofer-Zehnder capacity $c_{\rm HZ}(D(e))$ at $e=e_0$ and obtained some applications to the prescribed periodic problems.
 The main result \cite[Theorem~4.4]{Ned01} was generalized by us to brake periodic orbits (\cite{JinLu1915}) and non-periodic orbits satisfying certain boundary conditions (\cite{JinLu1916}) recently.
 In the following we consider corresponding generalizations to leafwise chord using the representation formula for coisotropic Hofer-Zehnder capacities Theorem \ref{th:represention}.

 For any $e$ near $e_0$ let $\mathscr{C}_k(e):=c_{\rm LR}(D(e),D(e)\cap \mathbb{R}^{n,k})$.
 As remarked below Theorem~\ref{th:represention} all $c_{\rm LR}(D(e),D(e)\cap \mathbb{R}^{n,k})$-carriers form a compact subset in $C^1([0, \mathscr{C}_k(e)], \mathcal{S}(e))$.
 Hence